-Even though it is possible to accept payments up to 2.500€ or 3.000€ (depending on the programme) against invoice without prior formal acceptance of a tender, the beneficiary will follow some internal procedures, which need to prove that the basic principles are respected.
+Even though it is possible to accept payments up to 2.500€ against invoice without prior formal acceptance of a tender, the beneficiary will follow some internal procedures, which need to prove that the basic principles are respected.

 Tip #12.
 Basic recommendations for lowest-value procurement